 The following example walks you through the process of creating new 'A' record.
 For other record types and to modify existing records, see Manage DNS records and record sets by using the Azure portal.

-At the top of the DNS zone blade, select + Record set to open the Add record set blade.
+At the top of the DNS zone page, select + Record set to open the Add record set page.

-On the Add record set blade, enter the following values, and click OK.
+On the Add record set page, enter the following values, and click OK.
 In this example, you are creating an A record.